Greenhouse Hack for Starting Seeds for Your Garden

 - Plastic knives are also good for labeling rows

 - Outside thermometer for checking temperature, and humidity if available

-- Tweezers or Forceps (see Forceps in bowl and available above)
+- Tweezers or forceps (see Forceps in the bowl above)

 - Plastic smooth bottom bowl for selecting seeds for sowing